ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 .. note:: On TradingView charts, a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
-While they may sometimes look similar to drawing objects created with Pine code, they are different entities.
+While they may sometimes look similar to drawing objects created with Pine code, they are unrelated entities.
   Drawing objects created using Pine code cannot be modified with mouse actions, and hand-drawn drawings from the chart user interface are not visible from Pine scripts.